viitoo/Greenleaf-Inventory-Management-System/README.md

 ### ToDo

-* Add Importing CSV option

 * Allow for way to mass add similair models

 * Improve documentation & formatting of all files

+* Link to AD

+* Create Reports and alerting on warrenty date

+### Finished TODO

+* Add Importing CSV option

 * Create an error page

-### Finished TODO

 * Prevent creation of item if no property/department chosen